Greekforce1821/Greekforce1821/README.md

 - ⚡ I'm currently working on a university project [Software Technologies]() !

-- ⚡ I'm currently maintaining the website of The Mission of Informatics: Desperate John [desperatejohn](https://john.skokotos.com) !
+- ⚡ I'm currently maintaining the website of [The Mission of Informatics: Desperate John](https://john.skokotos.com)!

 - 🏆 I'm currently trying to learning everything 🤣